Roasted Tomato Soup is the perfect way to use garden tomatoes

 Cut tomato pieces and onion pieces about the same size to ensure even roasting.
 Look for light browning and a soft char.
 The onions and tomatoes should be soft after about 20 minutes under a low broiler.
 The garlic cloves should be added unpeeled and then peeled after roasting.
 This helps keep the cloves soft.

-This delicious Roasted Tomato Soup recipe was written by my sister who is gluten and dairy-free and as a result, she is a master at getting all the flavor from her veggies!
-When you add the roasted vegetables to the pot be sure to scrape the baking sheet because there is a lot of flavor in the olive oil and seasonings on the pan.
+This delicious Roasted Tomato Soup recipe was developed by my sister who is gluten and dairy-free.
+As a result, she is a master at getting all the flavor from her veggies!
+So, don’t skip scraping the baking sheet when you add the tomato roast to the soup pan because there is a lot of flavor in the olive oil and seasonings.

-Note: This soup is vegetarian and dairy-free but if you want to use chicken stock in place of the vegetable stock or add some cream at the end, feel free.
+Note: This soup is vegetarian, gluten, and dairy-free but if you want to use chicken stock in place of the vegetable stock or add some cream or half & half at the end, feel free.

-Once your soup is cooked blend everything in the pot with an immersion blender.
-I LOVE my immersion blender, also called a stick blender, because it makes blending safe and quick in the same pot.
+I love my immersion blender, also called a stick blender, because it makes blending safe and quick in the same pot.
 HERE is the link to the one I use.

 It’s always nice to add a little color and crunch to the top of any soup!
 Here are our favorites: